Banque Transatlantique

-Banque Transatlantique is headquartered in Paris and has subsidiaries in Brussels and Luxembourg (Banque Transatlantique Luxembourg, est. 2002), a branch in London, and representative offices in Geneva, Hong Kong, Montreal, New York, Singapore and Washington, DC.
+Banque Transatlantique is headquartered in Paris and has subsidiaries in Brussels and Luxembourg (which was established in 2002), a branch in London, and representative offices in Geneva, Hong Kong, Montreal, New York, Singapore and Washington, DC.
 It has a strong focus on serving expatriates, diplomats and international civil servants.

 History

 Founding and Development

 Eugène Pereire, heir of much of the Péreire brothers' family business, founded Banque Transatlantique in 1881; it had 609 shareholders and total assets in excess of 50,000,000 francs.
 He created the bank in response to the French government's decision to cease state funding of transatlantic ventures.
 Thus, Pereire formed a private bank to complement his main management stake in the shipping line Compagnie Générale Transatlantique, which his father and uncle had founded in 1855 as the Compagnie Générale Maritime.

-Pereire envisioned a "Saint-Simonian banking philosophy" for the ban.
-Its mission, was first the economic and industrial development of nations.
+Pereire envisioned a "Saint-Simonian banking philosophy" for the bank.
+Its mission was to promote the economic and industrial development of nations.
 The bank began financing enterprises both within France and abroad.
 The bank's largest undertakings began at the turn of the century when the new gas and electricity industries created a demand for distribution.
 Through the creation of energy transporting companies in Tunisia in 1884 and Morocco in 1911, the bank was able to finance the provision of gas and electricity to the capital and many surrounding regions in France.
 The bank also encouraged foreign investment by financing many public works projects that are still visible today, most notably in Casablanca, and by organizing a parliamentary visit to Tunisia in 1883.
 In 1884, Banque Transatlantique founded the Banque de Tunisie on the base of a pre-existing agency.

 The bank is mentioned in Alfred Nobel's will.

 The bank continued to expand abroad, not without some drama.
 In 1902, eruption of Mount Pelée in Martinique destroyed its branch in Saint-Pierre, Martinique.
 In 1911, the bank led the creation of the Banque Commerciale du Maroc.